web-infra-dev/rspack/packages/rspack/etc/api.md

 import { RawSwcJsMinimizerRspackPluginOptions } from '@rspack/binding';
 import ResolverFactory = require('./ResolverFactory');
 import { RspackOptionsNormalized as RspackOptionsNormalized_2 } from '.';
-import { RspackPluginFunction as RspackPluginFunction_2 } from './config';
 import { Source } from 'webpack-sources';
 import { SyncBailHook as SyncBailHook_2 } from 'tapable';
 import { SyncHook as SyncHook_2 } from 'tapable';